yangshun/tech-interview-handbook/non-technical/format.md

   - 1 x Behavioural (Jedi).
 Meet with an Engineering Manager and discussing past experiences and working style.
   - 1 x Design/architecture on whiteboard (Pirate).
 - Tips:
-  - You are only allowed to use the whiteboard.
+  - You are only allowed to use the whiteboard (or wall).
 No laptops involved.
   - For the Jedi round, you may be asked a technical question at the end of it.
 Front end candidates will be given a small HTML/CSS problem nearing the end of the session.
   - For the Ninja rounds, you may be asked one to two questions depending on how fast you progress through the question.